anon-blue/anon.blue/README.txt

 asdjfkljhsdlkjh kljdshlkjfhkljsdhlkjfhl kjlkjdhkljfhlkdbecause the world is roun d it gets me higjh00000000000000000000000000000000000000000000000000000000000000 000000000000000000000000000000000000000000000000000000000
-                                   so, anyone could write here?  daja大家好
-                        whasssssat?who are they??isn't this a personal board?g
+       wold l qqwddqwqtwefqwdwdcasdadd dasd\dsdqweqwewesoiDdd  dd asdasdsdasdasd weweqweqwe   si,i simida               are they??isn't this a personal board?g